About GMCB

 The GMCB is helping improve health care for Vermonters through our three core duties:

-- Serve as a transparent source of information and analysis on health system performance
+2. Serve as an unbiased source of information and analysis on health system performance

 More detailed information about the Board's purpose can be found in statute (18 V.S.A. § 9372).
 Per statute, the GMCB has many specific duties that support this purpose, such as: